g3w-suite/g3w-admin-portal/README.md

 ## Installation

-**NB** whatever your final purpose is (deploying or contributing), make sure to download this repository outside of the applications folder [`g3w-admin`](https://github.com/g3w-suite/g3w-admin/tree/v.3.5.x/g3w-admin) (that's why we are using the python package [flat-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#flat-layout)).
+**NB** whatever your final purpose is (deploying or contributing), make sure to download this repository outside of the [`g3w-admin`](https://github.com/g3w-suite/g3w-admin/tree/v.3.5.x/g3w-admin) applications folder (that's why here we are using the python [flat-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#flat-layout) packaging structure).
 If in doubt the `/shared-volume/g3w-admin-portal` folder is a great place to start:

 ```sh
 # Install module from bitbucket (v1.0.0)